RedHatNordicsSA/hybrid-infra-demo-2019/README.md

 `ssh-keygen`

-The public key stored in /home/rheldemo/.ssh/id_rsa.pub should your composer-toml file, and the private key stored in /home/rheldemo/.ssh/id_rsa should be added as a credential in Ansible Tower.
+The public key stored in /home/rheldemo/.ssh/id_rsa.pub should be used in your composer-toml file, and the private key stored in /home/rheldemo/.ssh/id_rsa should be added as a machine credential in Ansible Tower.

 Enable and start Cockpit: